-Gravette is a City of the First Class with an estimated population of over 4,000 and a land mass of nearly 14-square miles.
+Gravette is a City of the First Class with a population of over 3,500 and a land mass of nearly 14-square miles.
 Gravette is located in the northwest corner of Benton County.
 Gravette is conveniently located within 15 minutes of most major cities and employers in Northwest Arkansas.

 DOING BUSINESS IN GRAVETTE

-Gravette is a steadily growing community in the northwest corner of Arkansas with an estimated population of 3,701.
+Gravette is a steadily growing community in the northwest corner of Arkansas with a population of over 3,500.
 Home prices are affordable and the schools are top notch.
 An array of parks, walk-bike trails, and recreational activities means there is something to enjoy in Gravette for everyone.

 As a model community on the highway 59 corridor, Gravette and its leadership are business friendly.
 The local economy is thriving and supportive of more than 150 local businesses, including several large employers.
 There has been a steady increase in sales tax revenue over the last several years and each year, numerous businesses seek to call Gravette home.

-Its close proximity to four state highways (72,279, 59, and 549/I-49) means that commuters can easily travel to any of the larger, more urban communities in a matter of minutes.
+Its close proximity to three Arkansas state highways (72,279, & 59) and Interstate 49 means that commuters can easily travel to any of the larger, more urban communities in a matter of minutes.